solacecommunity/solace-prometheus-exporter/README.md

 ### Run Docker Image

 Environment variables are recommended to parameterize the exporter in Docker.<br/>
-Put the following parameters, adapted to your situation, into a file on the local host, e.g. env.txt:<br/>
+Put the following parameters, adapted to your situation, into a file on the local host, e.g., env.txt:<br/>
 ```bash
 SOLACE_LISTEN_ADDR=0.0.0.0:9628
 SOLACE_SCRAPE_URI=http://your-broker:8080